Skip to Main Content

 1. Set Authentication Type to SSO.

-2. Set SSO Type to Use Brand Settings.
+2. Set SSO Type to Shibboleth.

-3. Uncheck the box for Associate Respondent with Panel.
+4. Uncheck the box for Associate Respondent with Panel.

 4. The Authentication block works exactly like Branch Logic: any survey content that we want to “hide” behind the login needs to be “nested” underneath the Authentication block.
 Click and hold the Move button inside the block survey questions, then drag it underneath the Authentication block.
-Repeat this for each block of your survey that should be "locked" behind the login.
+Repeat this for each block or element of your survey that should be "locked" behind the login.

-The blocks of survey questions should be "nested" underneath the "Branch on Successful Authentication" block.
+The blocks of survey questions should be nested underneath the Branch on Successful Authentication block.

-6. When finished, click Apply in the Survey Flow window to save your changes.
+5. When finished, click Apply in the Survey Flow window to save your changes.

 Because authentication is treated as a block in the Survey Flow, you can choose to require a login for your entire survey (by putting the authentication at the beginning of the survey), or only require authentication for certain blocks of your survey (by placing survey blocks before or after the authentication branch).